 Lord Jesus, You are my King!
 Your rulership is one of complete authority.
 I yield to You!
 Please grant me constant willingness to follow Your leadership in all things.
 In Your Name I pray, Amen!

 100 PERSONAL WORDS:

 I shared a taxi some years ago with the Samaritan High Priest as I travelled from Amman, Jordan, to Jerusalem.
 He was dressed in an impressive robe and turban.
 His religion seemed to be a mixture of modern Judaism and an ancient form of Israelite worship.
 It seemed to be a very general approach to God, with a great deal of superstition.
-He was well aware of the story of Jesus and the Samaritan woman at the well at the foot of Mount Gerizim.
-This Samaritan High Priest, who lived in Jordan, was on his way to make the annual sacrifice on the top of Gerizim.
+He was well aware of the story of Jesus at the well at the foot of Gerizim.
+The Samaritan religious leader, who lived in Jordan, was on his way to make the annual sacrifice on the top of Gerizim.
 How thankful I am for the final, once and for all Sacrifice of Jesus, and for the Living Water, which is not in the well at the foot of the mountain, from which I drink deeply every morning before doing this blog.